 An Overview of Elbow Epicondylitis Repair

-For patients who are diagnosed with elbow epicondylitis, surgery is sometimes the only option to treat tennis elbow or golfer’s elbow, especially if symptoms do not respond to other treatments within a 6-12 month period of time.
+For patients who are diagnosed with elbow epicondylitis, surgery is sometimes the only option to treat tennis elbow or golfer’s elbow, especially if symptoms do not respond to other treatments within 6-12 months.

-Dr. Peter Millett will perform either an arthroscopic elbow epicondylitis repair or open surgery to remove the diseased muscle from the elbow region and then either reattach healthy tendon to bone or release disease-causing tendon, depending on the specific condition.
+Dr. Millett will perform either an arthroscopic elbow epicondylitis repair or open surgery to remove the diseased tissue from the elbow region and then either reattach healthy tendon to bone or release disease-causing tendon, depending on the specific condition.

-The most common approach for repairing tennis elbow or golfer’s elbow is generally open surgery where the incision is a bit larger, allowing full access and entry into the area where the damage is located.
+The most common approach for repairing tennis elbow or golfer’s elbow is generally open surgery where the small incision allows full access and entry into the area where the damage is located.
 Whether or not a patient needs open or arthroscopic surgery will be determined based on the extent of the injury, age, health and personal needs.